 For years, men have expressed concern that using testosterone treatment (hormone replacement therapy) will boost their risk of developing prostate cancer.
-The results of a new study, presented at the American Urological Association 2016 annual meeting, however, have shown that testosterone treatment doesn’t increase prostate cancer risk.
+The results of a 2016 study presented at the American Urological Association 2016 annual meeting, however, have shown that testosterone treatment doesn’t increase prostate cancer risk.
 In fact, other new research suggests such treatment may reduce the risk of aggressive prostate cancer.

 Let’s make it clear from the beginning that testosterone therapy is appropriate for only a small percentage of men, including those who have been diagnosed with hypogonadism (below-normal T levels).
 Yet in reality, tens of thousands of men are being prescribed or are using testosterone therapy simply because they are experiencing symptoms of low T, symptoms that can be addressed effectively and safely by adopting simple lifestyle changes and thus avoiding the potential pitfalls of using testosterone therapy.